The SnoreFree method

-is based on acknowledged speech therapy exercises and has been developed by Viennese speech therapist & anti-snoring specialist Dario Lindes since 2007.
+is based on acknowledged speech therapy exercises and has been trained by our co-founder the speech therapist and anti-snoring specialist Dario since 2007.

 Training, no surgery

-The exercises, similar to voice training for singers & speakers, specifically strengthen the muscles in the mouth, throat & pharynx.
+The exercises, similar to voice training for singers & speakers, specifically strengthen the muscles in the mouth, throat and pharynx.

 In more than 80% of our users, a clear improvement in sleep quality and a significant reduction in snoring noises can be observed after just a few weeks.